 This web page is your current best bet for information.
 Its author is a legally blind technologist.
 She survived the sparse services available in Prescott by seeking resources for self-rehabilitation.
 She has attended national and state assistive technology exhibitions and visited vision rehabilitation centers in Tucson and San Diego.
 She’s a user of assistive technologies and a constant tracker of external services.
 Ask her anything about vision rehabilitation and she’ll find an answer.

 Please add comments with additional services, corrections, or opinions.
 Anyone interested in taking over this web page and keeping it up to date is welcome to the information compiled so far.

 Isn’t it time Prescott had full service vision rehabilitation for retired people with vision loss?
 Following the MDSupport motto “No one should leave an eye doctor’s office thinking their situation is hopeless”, vision loss is a journey of learning and adaptation and challenges that build on established rehabilitation practices and abundant technologies.
-An example of reality-based vision rehabilitation is saavi.us, the Southern Arizona Association for Visually Impaired.
 Why can’t Central Yavapai have a branch of such a facility?
 Advocacy needed!!!

 Send corrections and additions to firstname.lastname@example.org or leave a message 928.445.6960.